 One in five Americans will be diagnosed with skin cancer in their lifetime1.
+Roughly 9,500 people in the U.S. are diagnosed every day.
+In 2026, the American Cancer Society estimates that about 234,680 new cases of melanoma, the deadliest form of skin cancer, will be diagnosed in the United States.
+This is a 10.6% increase over 2025 projections.
 The best way to detect and treat skin cancer early is by scheduling an annual skin examination with your dermatologist.
+When caught early, the five-year survival rate for melanoma is over 99%.

 Scheduling your full skin exam

-If you need or want to be seen by a dermatologist for a full skin check, reach out to your preferred location to make an appointment.
+If you need or want a full skin check by a dermatologist, reach out to your preferred location to schedule an appointment.
 If you need a referral from your primary care physician, be sure that they place an order before scheduling your dermatology appointment.
-When scheduling your exam, it is important to clarify that your appointment will be for a full skin examination or full skin check.
+When scheduling your exam, clarify whether your appointment is for a full skin examination or a full skin check.

 Preparing for your exam

-Prior to your appointment, you should self-examine your skin and take note of any spots or concerns you would like addressed.
-When examining your own skin, the ABC Method and Ugly Duckling techniques are helpful in determining which spots or areas of skin should be focused on during your in-office exam.
-This includes any areas that have changed, itched, have a burning sensation, bled for no reason or have not healed.
-A great way to keep track of a mole’s appearance is to take photos of the same spot over time.
+Pay particular attention to any areas that have changed, itched, have a burning sensation, bled for no reason, or have not healed.
+A great way to keep track of a mole’s appearance is to take photos of the same spot over time — many people now use smartphone apps or the AAD’s free downloadable Body Mole Map to track changes month over month.
 These photos are great to share with your dermatologist at your appointment.

-Another way to prepare for your appointment is to make a note of any past skin conditions, the treatments performed and your family history of skin cancer.
-Before arriving to your appointment, it is recommended that you remove all makeup and nail polish before your appointment.
-This will help our dermatologists examine your skin fully.
+Another way to prepare for your appointment is to make a note of any past skin conditions, the treatments performed, and your family history of skin cancer.
+Before arriving at your appointment, it is recommended that you remove all makeup and nail polish.
+This will help our dermatologists fully examine your skin.

 During your exam

 At the exam, you will be asked to put on a medical gown.
-When you are ready, your dermatologist will enter and introduce him/herself.
-During this time, it is important to discuss previous skin conditions and areas you would like reviewed more closely during the exam.
-Also, be sure to mention whether or not you have a family history of skin cancer.
+When you are ready, your dermatologist will enter and introduce themselves.
+Discuss previous skin conditions and point out areas you want checked more closely.
+Also, mention if you have a family history of skin cancer.

 A suspicious spot

-If your dermatologist is suspicious about a spot on your skin, he/she may consider performing a skin biopsy in order to test for a certain skin condition or disease.
-Performing a biopsy allows for a dermatopathologist, a specialized physician trained in skin pathology, to examine the mole under a microscope and determine if it is benign or cancerous.
+If your dermatologist is suspicious about a spot on your skin, they may perform a skin biopsy to test for a certain skin condition or disease.
+A dermatopathologist, a physician trained in skin pathology, will examine the mole under a microscope to determine if it is benign or cancerous.

 Other times, a dermatologist might choose to watch and make note of the suspicious spot and re-examine for changes at your next skin check.